Every Homeschool

 BJU Press

-Bob Jones University Press, founded 1973, now publishing under the BJU Press brand.
-BJU Press is structurally similar to Abeka — textbook-driven, Protestant worldview, scripted lessons — but with a few distinctions: broader science and math scope, updated graphic design, and the free Homeschool Hub online platform that organizes lessons, grading, and video content in one dashboard.
+BJU Press began as a textbook publisher in 1974, though Bob Jones University published its first trade book in 1973.
+BJU Press is structurally similar to Abeka , textbook-driven, Protestant worldview, scripted lessons, but with a few distinctions: broader science and math scope, updated graphic design, and the free Homeschool Hub online platform that organizes lessons, grading, and video content in one dashboard, per the BJU Press Homeschool site.

 Delivery modes: parent-led with textbooks, Homeschool Hub online (streaming video lessons, included free), or Distance Learning DVDs (legacy).